Azerbaijani president offers condolences to Turkish counterpart | News.az

 Azerbaijani president offers condolences to Turkish counterpart

-Azerbaijan’s President Ilham Aliyev extended condolences to his Turkish counterpart Recep Tayyip Erdogan over a fatal road accident in southeastern Türkiye, News.Az reports.
+Azerbaijan’s President Ilham Aliyev has sent a letter of condolences to his Turkish counterpart Recep Tayyip Erdogan.

-“We were extremely saddened by the news of heavy casualties and injuries as a result of the traffic accident on the Gaziantep-Nizip Highway,” President Aliyev said in his letter of condolences.
+“I was deeply saddened by the news of the killing of Turkish servicemen as a result of a military helicopter crash,” the Azerbaijani president said in his letter.